orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-locally changing connections of larger topologies as a way to scatter cursors
+locally changing connections of larger topologies as a way to scatter cursors to either topology